 \section{Introduction}

-Quantum many body systems can undergo phase transition due to a variation in the system parameters at temperatures very close to absolute zero -- entirely driven by quantum fluctuations \cite{qptbook1}.
-Typically quantum critical points (QCPs) are identified by a vanishing energy gap and divergence in characteristic correlation lengths, thereby leading to singularities in physical quantities \cite{qptbook2,qptbook3}.
-For example, in recent years, bipartite as well as multipartite entanglement \cite{Horodecki2009} have been proposed to be detectors of quantum phase transitions \cite{Amico2008, Lewenstein2007, Osborne2002}.
-On the other hand, traditional or classical phase transitions (CPTs) are qualitatively different from quantum ones since the former is induced by thermal fluctuations.
+Quantum many-body systems can undergo phase transitions due to a variation in the system parameters at temperatures very close to absolute zero -- entirely driven by quantum fluctuations \cite{qptbook1}.
+Typically, quantum critical points (QCPs) are identified by a vanishing energy gap and divergence in characteristic correlation lengths, thereby leading to singularities in physical quantities \cite{qptbook2,qptbook3}.
+In recent years, bipartite as well as multipartite entanglement \cite{Horodecki2009} have been proposed to be detectors of quantum phase transitions \cite{Amico2008, Lewenstein2007, Osborne2002}.
+Traditional or classical phase transitions (CPTs) are qualitatively different from quantum ones since CPTs are induced by thermal fluctuations.